Steven-Flanagan/Rock-Paper-Scissors-JS/README.md

+# Rock-Paper-Scissors-JS
-This is a Rock, Paper, Scissors game built using JavaScript
+A Rock, Paper, Scissors game built using JavaScript